sodadata/soda-core/docs/documentation/filtering.md

 > For time partitioned tables it makes sense to run a `soda scan` on both the time partitioned and full table's data.
-To achieve this, we recommend you to create 2 separate Scan YAML files for the same table.
+To achieve this, we recommend you to create 2 separate scan YAML files for the same table.
-It's a good practice to add `_tp` as the suffix of one of your Scan YAML files to indicate that  it's a "Time Partitioned" table configuration.
+It's a good practice to add `_tp` as the suffix of one of your scan YAML files to indicate that  it's a "Time Partitioned" table configuration.